xqterry/mmpose/docs/data_preparation.md

 ## CMU MoShed Data

-Real-world SMPL parameters is used for adversarial training in human mesh estimation.
+Real-world SMPL parameters is used for the adversarial training in human mesh estimation.
 Please download the [MoShed data]() provided in [HMR](https://github.com/akanazawa/hmr), and make it look like this: